South Shore Excellence Awards

-It was a night to celebrate high achievement for Falmouth School students at the recent University of Exeter South Shore Excellence awards.
-The awards ceremony in its sixth year, took place at Tremough Campus and celebrated the achievements of the four South Shore Education Partnership Schools: Falmouth, Helston, Mullion and Penryn.
-Students in Years 7, 9, 11 and for some schools, Year 13 received awards on the evening.
+There was an abundance of celebration for Falmouth School students at the recent University of Exeter South Shore Excellence awards.
+The awards ceremony, in its fourth year, was held at the Universities Tremough Campus celebrated the achievments of the four South West Peninsula Partnership Schools: Falmouth, Helston, Mullion and Penryn.
+Students in Years 7, 9, 11 and in some cases Year 13, were those eligible for awards on the evening.

-Head of School Alex George, was delighted to see so many students honoured.
+Headteacher at Falmouth School Brett Miners, was delighted to see so many students honoured.
 “The school is delighted to continue the partnership with the University of Exeter and their annual Excellence Awards.
-This is now the sixth year that these annual awards have been organised by the University.
+This is now the 4th year that these annual awards have been organised by the University.
 The awards celebrate the work of our students across a range of different areas and we delighted to see students and families getting the recognition for their efforts.
-On the evening it was great to have the opportunity to celebrate the achievements and talents of our students who perform to represent our school.
+On the evening we also have the opportunity to celebrate the achievements and talents of students who perform to represent our school.
 Well done and congratulations to all of the students involved.”